Meet Ronna

 Her work has been broadcast on the CBC, recorded by the Canadian National Institute for the Blind, translated into Bangla and Chinese, and shortlisted for several Canadian literary awards.

-Ronna runs workshops, mentors writers, and gives talks on poetry, spontaneity, presence.
-In her spontaneous poetry booths, she writes and prescribes poems on the spot.
-She brings twenty five years of psychotherapy practice to her work as a poet and facilitator.
+In her poetry booths, Ronna writes and prescribes poems for people on the spot.
+(Here she is prescribing poems on CBC.)
+Ronna brings twenty five years of psychotherapy practice to her work as a poet and facilitator.

 “I’m not the sort of person who gets people in trouble.